 Company names are legally required when forming a company.
 That can be: a private limited company (Ltd), a limited liability partnership (LLP), a limited partnership (LP) or an ‘ordinary’ business partnership.

-Assuming that you’ve carefully crafted your product or service following what may have been months of market research to ensure there’s a need or want for your offering, you must now choose a company name that defines your offering in an instant.
+Assuming that you’ve carefully crafted your product or service, following what may have been months of market research to ensure there’s a need or want for your offering, you must now choose a company name that defines your offering in an instant.

 This task may sound easy, however summarising your product or service within just a few words can quickly become a frustratingly challenging task.
 Here are our top tips for ensuring a smooth process:

-Be aware of what you can’t use
+Be aware of business names you can’t use

 There are a few rules when it comes to choosing a company name:

 – You must not suggest a connection with government or local authorities;

 – You must not use an offensive word or term;

 – You must seek special permission if you wish to use a sensitive word (which may represent a regulated activity, where the word may cause offence or where it suggests a pre-eminence, such as ‘British’, ‘Institute’ or ‘Tribunal)’;